commercetools/commercetools-sync-java/docs/usage/CATEGORY_SYNC.md

     - Retries on 5xx errors with a retry strategy.
 This can be achieved by decorating the `sphereClient` with the [RetrySphereClientDecorator](http://commercetools.github.io/commercetools-jvm-sdk/apidocs/io/sphere/sdk/client/RetrySphereClientDecorator.html)

-   If you have no special requirements on sphere client creation then you can use `ClientConfigurationUtils#createClient` util which applies best practices already.
+   If you have no special requirements on the sphere client creation, then you can use the `ClientConfigurationUtils#createClient` util which applies the best practices.

 4. After the `sphereClient` is set up, a `CategorySyncOptions` should be built as follows:
 ````java